akashdktyagi/interview-q-and-a-java-selenium-real-time-problems/README.md

 ```
 ---

-* 2. Problem: Write a code which takes any String and prints all the words and their corresponding count
+### 2.Problem: Write a code which takes any String and prints all the words and their corresponding count

 ```java
 /*